 Sign up for our e-newsletter here to receive stories about our ladies and information on our products!

+Amani is a proud member of the Fair Trade Federation and committed to holistic development.
+Our wide selection of high-quality handbags, home & kitchen décor, jewelry, clothing and children’s items are made out of local African materials.
 Amani began in 1996 with four women sewing placemats together in Nairobi.
 Since then, Amani has grown to over 100 women representing ethnic groups and experiences from all across Africa.
 As women return to their homelands, they carry Amani with them.
 Amani has established a presence of peace in five African nations and two US cities (Washington, DC and Chattanooga, TN).
 Each Amani center is locally registered and independently managed with support from an international leadership team.

 Amani is committed to holistic development.
 Women gain experience in stitching, quality control, purchasing, bookkeeping, management and design.
 As new women enter the program they are mentored in quality workmanship with strong emphasis on ethical business practices and harmonious relationships with people of different backgrounds.
 Relationships built upon God’s peace transform even the most troubled lives.

 Amani women participate in singing, praying, and Bible study as part of daily activities.
 Visits to one another’s homes also help them care for one another.
 As women live out peace, they also pass it to their neighbors in need.
 The women extend Amani’s culture of peace by sharing resources with other Amani centers—mentoring new leaders, conducting skills training, and contributing toward start-up costs.